-The nine year old boy rolled away from her just to stand up and quickly run away from her.
+The nine-year old boy rolled away from her just to stand up and quickly run away.
 "Nah!
 I'll do it later!"

 Martha growled as she watched the boy run away from her.
 "Woody!
 Get back here!"
-She soon gave chase, following the sound of that obnoxious laugh of his.
-Oh how she disliked him and his voice.
+She soon gave chase after the sound of that obnoxious laugh of his.
+Oh, how she disliked him and his voice.
 He was always slacking off from work and rarely ever listened to his father.
 The worse part was that he never listened to his father when she needed something fixed!
-It was like he had it out for her to be miserable or something.
+It was like he had it out for her so she could be miserable or something.

 Woody laughed as Martha continued to chase him.
 There was no way he'd be seen helping and hanging out with a girl.
 He'd rather eat dung beetles than do that!
-He wasn't going to let Wallace make fun of him for all of eternity.
-They made a vow to each other that they wouldn't let girls distract them from their prankster antics and Martha was no exception.
-If Wallace ever found out that he was hanging out and helping Martha, he'd be banished from their clubhouse!
-All he had to do was to get to the clubhouse and he'd be safe from Martha's wrath.
+He wasn't going to let Wallace make fun of him for all eternity.
+They made a vow to each other that they wouldn't let girls distract them from prankster antics and Martha was no exception.
+If Wallace ever found out that he was hanging out and helping her, he'd be banished from the clubhouse!
+All he had to do was to get to there and he'd be safe from Martha's wrath.

 "Woody!
 Over here!
 Hurry!"

-The blonde looked up into the trees and into the distance.
+The blonde looked up into the trees in the distance.
 And there was Wallace, his shaggy brown hair blowing in the wind as he waved his arm in the air.
 He seemed to have everything set up in the tree house.
 Talk about backup arriving on time!
-Woody reached the tree, already working on climbing up it's makeshift ladder.
+Woody reached the tree, already working on climbing up its makeshift ladder.

 "Woody!
 Don't you dare ignore me!"

 Woody paid her no mind as he climbed higher and higher into the tree.
 Wallace grabbed him by his arm and pulled him into the tree house.
 Martha huffed in frustration before she started to make her way up the ladder herself.
 But the boys were one step ahead of her.
 They ran to their small chest, pulling out the water balloons and bringing them to the opening of their base.
-Just as the blue haired girl reached halfway up the tree, the tossed their little water bombs down onto her, making her cry out from the cold water.
+Just as she reached halfway up the tree, they tossed their little water bombs down on her, making her cry out from the cold water.

 Martha climbed her way back down to the ground, shivering every step of the way.
 She took a look at her wet clothes and screamed out in frustration.
 "You boys are the worse!
 I'm telling on you!"